Chris1320/SetupGuides/Operating Systems/Fedora Workstation/Fedora Workstation.md

 # OPTIONAL: move old Firefox data to trash
 trash ~/.mozilla

-# OPTIONAL: install speech-dispatcher for text-to-speech support
+# OPTIONAL: install and enable speech-dispatcher for text-to-speech support
-sudo dnf install speech-dispatcher
+sudo dnf install speech-dispatcher systemctl start speech.dispatcherd.service systemctl enable speech.dispatcherd.service

 # run Firefox Nightly once to set it as default browser.
 You can now also configure it at this point or restore an existing profile backup.
 ~/.local/share/firefox-nightly/firefox